Data-to-text Generation by Splicing Together Nearest Neighbors: Splicing Nearest Neighbors

-\paragraph{Obtaining the policy} With Claim~\ref{claim1} in hand, we obtain an oracle action sequence deriving $y_{1:T_x}$ from its neighbors by first computing the minimum-cost parse tree, and then doing a depth-first left-to-right traversal of the tree.\footnote{While we can obtain multiple derivations, each corresponding to a different depth-first traversal, we found using only the left-to-right traversal to be most effective.} We can obtain all the arguments for an $\ginsert$ operation after seeing all the children of its corresponding $S$ non-terminal.
+\paragraph{Obtaining the policy} Using Claim~\ref{claim1}, we obtain an oracle action sequence deriving $y_{1:T_x}$ from its neighbors $\mcN'$ by first computing the minimum-cost parse tree.
+As noted in Section~\ref{sec:oraclepolicy}, $\mcN'$ is guaranteed to contain any word-type in $y_{1:T_x}$.
+In practice, we ensure this by only adding word-types to $\mcN$ that are not already represented in some neighbor, so that computed oracle parses use the neighbor sequences rather than the vocabulary.
+Given the minimum-cost parse tree, we then obtain a sequence of $\ginsert$ actions by doing a depth-first left-to-right traversal of the tree.\footnote{While there is a derivation corresponding to \textit{each} depth-first traversal, the left-to-right traversal performed best.} In particular, we can obtain all the arguments for an $\ginsert$ operation after seeing all the children of its corresponding $S$ non-terminal.
 For example, in Figure~\ref{fig:example}, the insert operations on the bottom right follow the order in which $S$ non-terminals are encountered in a left-to-right, depth-first traversal of the tree on the left; the arguments of the operation that introduces $\nu^{(2)}$, for example, are determined by keeping track of the corresponding $S$'s distance from the left sentence-boundary and the length of the span it yields.

-To train our models, we precompute these oracle derivations for each $(x, y_{1:T_x}, \mcN')$ triplet in our training corpus, and train with teacher forcing; we elaborate further in Section~\ref{sec:training}.
+We precompute these oracle derivations for each $(x, y_{1:T_x}, \mcN')$ triplet in our training corpus.